Modular Homes Today

 Editor's Rating

-Editorial ReviewHorton Homes seems to focus on manufactured mobile homes.
-They also build a few models of modular homes but their quality is closer to mobile homes than it is to traditional stick-built homes.
-We are not fans of Horton modular homes.
-They do a good job with mobile homes but their modular offering just does not compare with other manufacturers.
-And don't forget good quality modular homes are a smarter long-term financial investment than mobile homes.
+Editorial ReviewHorton Homes focused on manufactured mobile homes.
+They have closed.
+They built a few models of modular homes but their quality was closer to mobile homes than it was to traditional stick-built homes.
+We were not fans of Horton modular homes.
+They did a good job with mobile homes but their modular offering was just average when compared with other manufacturers.
+If you are looking for a high-end modular mansion, you will likely be happier elsewhere.

 Personal Reviews of Horton Homes